 Within walking distance of Hora is proudly overlooking a beautiful valley is Kea’s mascot, the Lion of Kea.
 Carved in stone this 6mtr Lion who looks like he is smiling is at least 2500 years old.
 The reason the lion is here is the subject of many myths.

-Kea was also historically known as Hydroussa and because of its plentiful water supply, Kea like Andros has a verdant green interior with the only forest of Royal Oak’s in the Cyclades.
+The island was also historically known as Hydroussa and because of its plentiful water supply, Kea like Andros has a verdant green interior with the only forest of Royal Oak’s in the Cyclades.
 An island with mountains, valleys, springs, ancient pathways and history.
-Kea also has caves, plenty of beaches and is an ideal place for snorkelling and scuba diving.
+There is also lots of caves, plenty of beaches and is an ideal place for snorkelling and scuba diving.

-Kea is suitable for all types of holiday maker and makes a good combination with Athens, Kythnos and Syros.
+Kea island holiday is suitable for all types of holiday maker and makes a good combination with Athens and island hopping to Kythnos and Syros.
 However, Kea is so seductive you may not wish to leave!